 Examples of courses in this major:

-A study of letter forms, historical influences and how type is used as an effective element in the context of visual communication design.
+A study of letter forms, historical influences, and how type is used as an effective element in context of visual communication design.
+Prerequisites: VCD 2510.

-This introductory course explores fundamentals of illustrative design and how principles and elements are utilized to address specific narrative or expressive problems.
+This introductory course explores fundamentals of illustrative design principles and how elements are utilized to address specific narrative or expressive problems.
 A survey of historical and current trends in illustration and an overview of basic business practices are examined.
+Prerequisites: ART 1200, ART 2110.

 The individuals who will challenge you to learn: